perkowitz/issho/README.md

 # Release notes

 ## 2019-10-06 v1.0.7
-- Add control tracks to Seq module.
+- Add element tracks to Seq module.
-- Use tap/press for selecting and toggling steps on note and control tracks.
+- Use tap/press for selecting and toggling steps on note and element tracks.
 - Combined the GATE and VELOCITY editing modes in Seq, since tap/press allows both.
-- Finer control of value settings for velocity and controllers.
+- Finer element of value settings for velocity and controllers.
 - Add MONO mode to Seq, for sequencing monophonic melodies.
 - Moved outdated modules into a 'deprecated' package.
 - Updated to java 12, updated Module reference.